ComputationalRegulatoryGenomicsICL/cageflow/README.md

 The forged package would be called `BSgenome.LatinName.custom.mySpecies`, where `LatinName` could be something like `Scerevisia` (taken from the seed file) and `mySpecies` could be something like `sacCer2`.

+2. Make the pipeline compatible with Nextflow v23.10.0 (or later).
+The problem with this version of Nextflow is that the reference genome index is not replicated in the corresponding input channel of the nf-core module bowtie2align according to the number of samples to map.
+Therefore, only one sample gets mapped.

-2. Improve the `input_reads.sh` script, according to Damir's comments that he left within it (as a minimum, allow providing the input directory in the command line).
+3. Improve the `input_reads.sh` script, according to Damir's comments that he left within it.
+Rename it into `make_input_csv.sh` for clarity.

-3. Make a module to generate the input CSV within the pipeline, based on an input directory, and allow the user to provide a CSV as input as well.
+4. Make a module to generate the input CSV within the pipeline, based on an input directory, and allow the user to provide a CSV as input as well.

-4. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.
+5. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

-5. Make a "metromap" schematic of the pipeline.
+6. Make a "metromap" schematic of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-6. Cite in `CITATIONS.md` all the tools that we used.
+7. Cite in `CITATIONS.md` all the tools that we used.

-7. Remove redundant nf-core files and code.
+8. Remove redundant nf-core files and code.

 ## Possible future features